 The rotary-style Nail Pro nail grinder is similar to a Dremel tool that you use for household DIY-type projects and repairs.
 It’s also similar to nail grinders that professional manicurists use to remove acrylic nails and gel polish from human nails.

 Nail Pro has a rotating head with a removable bit that is easy to replace.
-It has two speeds: Use the high speed for filing longer nails and use low speed to fine finish rough edges.
 Our Nail Pro has a quiet motor, unlike household rotary-style tools, which are noisy and can send a pooch running for cover.

 Why Use a Rotary Style Grinder on Pets’ Nails?